jmburges/iOSPrework/README.md

 Hardware
 ========
 The iPhone/iPad have a pretty cool set of hardware.
 Let your creativity flow with the different hardware features.
-This is completly different then what you've done on a computer.
+This is completely different then what you've done on a computer.

 Beginner